The Outsiders (film): Plot

-The Curtis brothers' parents are dead, so eldest brother Darrel ("Darry") is left to raise and support his two younger brothers, Ponyboy and Sodapop ("Soda"), in 1965 Tulsa, Oklahoma.
-Some socially affluent teens harass and assault Ponyboy until some of his fellow greasers chase them off.
-The next night, he, Johnny and Dallas catch a movie at the local drive-in, where Dallas flirts with "Soc" Cherry Valance.
-Unsuccessful, he leaves, however, Cherry invites Ponyboy and Johnny to sit with her and Marcia.
-Later, while walking the two teen girls home, their boyfriends, Socs Bob and Randy, take umbrage at this, so the girls leave with them to avoid any escalation.
+In 1965 Tulsa, Oklahoma, Darry Curtis is left to raise and support his younger brothers, Sodapop and Ponyboy, after the death of their parents in a car crash eight months earlier.
+Youth subculture in the city is centered around two gangs — the affluent Socs and the poorer Greasers.
+Amongst the latter are Ponyboy, Johnny Cade, and their friend Dallas Winston, who go to a movie at the local drive-in theater.
+There, Dallas unsuccessfully albeit lewdly flirts with Soc Cherry Valance and leaves in a rage after she insults him by splashing him with Coca-Cola (which he just purchased).
+Cherry and her friend Marcia invite Ponyboy and Johnny to sit with her and her friend, later joined by Two-Bit Matthews.
+After the movie, the Socs' boyfriends, Bob Sheldon and Randy Anderson, take umbrage prompting Two-Bit to pull his switchblade, so the girls leave with the Soc guys to avoid any escalation.

-Pony and Johnny walk to an abandoned lot, instead of home, so Johnny can avoid his parents' routinely volatile bickering and domestic violence.
-He laments the hopelessness of his young life, both domestically and within the socio-economic structures established at school.
-Falling asleep, Ponyboy awakens a few hours later and rushes home, fearing discipline from his elder brother, who rebukes and even strikes him.
-He runs off to a local park with Johnny.
-They climb on the jungle gym, reminiscing about their childhood until they are confronted, chased, and attacked by Bob, Randy and three other Socs.
-Johnny is beaten, and Pony almost drowned in the park's fountain, until Johnny stabs Bob, killing him.

-Fearful of the legal ramifications, Ponyboy and Johnny find Dallas, who gives them money for food and a loaded gun.
-They flee to Windrixville, Oklahoma, hopping on a train and then hiding in an abandoned church there, where they dye their hair, play poker, and read Gone with the Wind to each other.
-Four days later, Dallas visits; he has lied to the police, who are now searching in Texas.
-A note from his brother Sodapop exhorts Ponyboy to come home, as Cherry is willing to testify on their behalf.
-While buying food, Johnny favors turning themselves in, but Dallas disagrees.
+Ponyboy and Johnny walk to an abandoned lot to help Johnny avoid his parents' bickering and domestic violence.
+He confesses the hopelessness of his young life and considers suicide.
+Ponyboy falls asleep, and Johnny wakes him a few hours later.
+At this point, Ponyboy rushes home, where Darry confronts him and violently shoves him to the floor.
+Ponyboy runs off to a local park with Johnny, where Bob, Randy, and three other Socs attack them.
+Johnny is beaten, and when Ponyboy is almost drowned in the park's fountain, Johnny fatally stabs Bob in self-defense.
+Ponyboy and Johnny find Dallas, who gives them money for food and a loaded firearm.
+They flee to Windrixville after hopping on a train and hide in an abandoned church, where they read Gone with the Wind aloud to pass the time.
+Dallas visits, taking them to get a meal at Dairy Queen.
+He brings a note from Sodapop that urges Ponyboy to come home, as Cherry is willing to testify on their behalf.
+Johnny favors turning themselves in, but Dallas disagrees.

-Returning to the church, they discover that it's on fire with children trapped inside.
-They rescue them but are burned, and Johnny breaks his back.
-Ponyboy reunites with his two older brothers in the hospital and then returns home.
-Their heroic deed has made the cover of the local paper, but a judge may send Ponyboy to a boys' home.
+Returning to the church, they discover that it is on fire with children trapped inside.
+They rescue them but suffer burns.
+Johnny breaks his back when part of the structure collapses on him.
+Ponyboy reunites with his brothers in the hospital and returns home.
+Their heroic deed makes the front page of the local paper.
+The next day, Ponyboy falls ill and Two-Bit volunteers to care for him.
+Two-Bit and Ponyboy hitchhike towards the hospital, but duck into the Dairy Queen upon seeing Socs driving nearby.
+One of the Socs, Randy, peacefully talks to Ponyboy about an upcoming rumble to settle the Greaser-Soc rivalry.
 Ponyboy and Two-Bit visit Johnny and Dallas in the hospital.
 Ponyboy asks Two-Bit to buy another copy of Gone with the Wind at the hospital gift shop.
-When Johnny's abusive mother comes, he refuses her visit, so she takes out her ire on Ponyboy and Two-Bit, who decries her as a bad mother.
-Dallas encourages them to win the upcoming rumble, sparked by Bob's death, for Johnny.
+Johnny's mother comes, but he refuses her visit.
+She takes out her ire on Ponyboy and Two-Bit, who decries her as a bad mother.

-Later, Ponyboy meets with Cherry about the court.
-She won't visit Johnny at the hospital as he killed Bob.
-Later that night, the greasers, including Dallas, who left the hospital, win the rumble.
-Afterward, Dallas drives an injured Ponyboy to the hospital to see Johnny.
-After Ponyboy tells him about the greasers' victory, Johnny is ambivalent and dies after telling Ponyboy to "stay gold".

-Enraged and devastated over Johnny's death, Dallas robs a store but is shot by the owner.
-He calls Darrell to meet him in the park and help hide him.
-The police arrive first, surrounding Dallas.
-He commits suicide by cop, pointing an empty gun at them.

-The judge exonerates Ponyboy for Bob's death in court and places him in Darrell's custody.
-Later at school, Cherry sees Ponyboy and ignores him.
-He is offered a passing grade by his English teacher, to write a quality, personal experience essay, but is uninspired.

-Inside Johnny's copy of Gone with the Wind is a letter explaining how saving the children was worth sacrificing his life, and admonishes Ponyboy to "never change", thus "stay gold".

-Johnny's letter inspires Ponyboy's essay, "The Outsiders".
-The story begins: "When I stepped out into the bright sunlight from the darkness of the movie house, I had only two things on my mind: Paul Newman, and a ride home."
+Dallas encourages them to win the rumble for Johnny, and they do.
+Dallas then drives an injured Ponyboy to the hospital to see Johnny.
+Dallas tells him about the greasers' victory, but Johnny is dismissive and dies after telling Ponyboy to "stay gold".
+A distraught Dallas robs a store, is pursued by the police, and commits suicide by cop.
+The judge exonerates Ponyboy for Bob's death as self-defense and places him in Darry's custody.
+Cherry sees Ponyboy and ignores him.
+His English teacher offers him a passing grade if he writes a quality essay but Ponyboy is uninspired.
+He finds a letter from Johnny explaining how saving the children was worth him sacrificing his own life and advising Ponyboy to "never change".
+Johnny's letter inspires Ponyboy's essay which begins, "I had only two things on my mind", the book's opening line.